 Directions

-- Bring 4 quarts water to boil in large pot.
+- Bring 4 quarts of water to boil in a large pot.
 Heat oil, garlic, and pepper flakes in 8-inch nonstick skillet over low heat, stirring often, until garlic is pale golden brown, 9 to 12 minutes, remove from heat and set aside.
-Combine ½ cup Parmesan and pine nuts in bowl and set aside.
+Combine ½ cup Parmesan and pine nuts in a bowl and set aside.

-- Broil tomatoes until topping is golden brown, rotating sheet halfway through cooking, 3 to 6 minutes
+- Broil tomatoes until topping is golden brown, rotating sheet halfway through cooking, 3 to 6 minutes.

 Swiss Chard and Butternut Squash Stew (Vegetarian)